Single Incision Pediatric Endoscopic Surgery (SIPES) is the next evolution of minimally invasive (or laparoscopic) surgery.

-“We hide the scar of surgery right next to the belly button or within it, which makes it nearly a scar-free surgery,” Tirabassi says.
+"We hide the scar of surgery right next to the belly button or within it, which makes it nearly a scar-free surgery," Dr. Michael Tirabassi said.

 Less Anxiety, Less Scarring